 Yes – the main one these days is the Betfair Chase – run at Haydock Park (20th Nov).
 Ten of the last 19 winners participated in that race before heading to the King George.
 By the time you read this, that 3m chase would have been run, so it’s well worth looking back at – oh, not only the winner, but also horses that ran in the race too.

 What are the other main trends to look for?

-So, I hope this helps and hopefully once the final runners are out these trends will point you towards another King George winner and help towards the Christmas expenses.
+In summary, once the final runners are out these trends will hopefully help point you towards another King George winner and assist towards paying for this year’s Christmas turkey!

 But unless some of the main 3m Irish chasers make the trip over, this year it could very much be more of the same with Nicholls and Henderson seemingly both holding strong hands again.